 What is your learning style?

 Are you able to evaluate how you approach learning something new?
-Think back to the last couple of projects you have done – the last cake you made or the last home improvement project you did, for instance – how did you tackle those projects (especially if it was something new to you)?
+Think back to the last couple of projects you have done.
+How did you tackle those projects (especially if it was something new to you)?

 What did you learn on the job while doing the projects?
 Or did you research first?
 Knowing these answers will help you craft a journey into coding tailored to your learning style.
 Learning to not fight with your learning style and instead work with it is imperative to your success.